daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 shopt -s histappend
 # Write commands to history one-by-one right after they are executed
 # instead of all together when the terminal is closed.
-# New terminals now see all commands run in currently open terminals
+# Make new terminals see all commands run in currently open terminals and
+# prepend a newline to the prompt string to separate it from the last command's output
-PROMPT_COMMAND='history -a'
+PROMPT_COMMAND='history -a; echo'
 # Increase history size
 HISTSIZE=50000
 HISTFILESIZE=50000